Mailbag: Will Seahawks find nose tackle in free agency? When will they draft running back?

 First, let’s review the numbers.

-As of Wednesday, the Seahawks had seen five of their players from a year ago sign with other teams since the free agent period began March 13 — running backs Rashaad Penny (Eagles) and Travis Homer (Bears), linebacker Cody Barton (Washington), defensive lineman L.J.
-Collier (Cardinals) and safety Johnathan Abram (Saints).
+As of Wednesday, the Seahawks had seen five of their players from a year ago sign with other teams since the free agent period began March 13 — running backs Rashaad Penny (Eagles) and Travis Homer (Bears), linebacker Cody Barton (Commanders), defensive lineman L.J.
+Collier (Cardinals), and safety Johnathan Abram (Saints).

 According to longtime NFL writer Howard Balzer, as of Wednesday, 157 players had changed teams throughout the league, an average 4.9 per team — or basically right at the five that Seattle has lost.

-According to OvertheCap.com, the 49ers have lost the most players since free agency began with 11, followed by the Jets at nine and the Eagles at eight.
+According to overthecap.com, the 49ers have lost the most players since free agency began with 11, followed by the Jets at nine and the Eagles at eight.

-The 49ers and Eagles were obviously the two best teams in the NFC last year, so it only makes sense that other teams would find some of the players those two teams can’t keep attractive to try to get.
+The 49ers and Eagles were obviously the two best teams in the NFC last year, so it only makes sense that other teams would be interested in some of the players those two teams can’t keep.

 The Seahawks were basically an average team last year, finishing 9-9 when you include playoffs, so it makes sense they are basically average now in how many players they’ve lost.